antoniogiacomelli/RK0/README.md

 **RK*0*** is a lean but feature-rich, highly deterministic Real-Time Kernel for deeply embedded solutions.

-What distinguishes _RK0_ is its semantic-oriented design as means of achieving deterministic behaviour and making WCET analysable.
+What distinguishes _RK0_ is its oriented for making WCET analysable as straightforward as possible and enforce predictability through semantics and optmising for the worst-case.

 This gave birth to  features as rich as fully priority transitive inheritance on mutexes and dual programming support paradigm (including priority-driven message-passing), on the top of a